anniekao/artic_colours/Project_Notes.md

 This is also the first project I've done using [Tailwind CSS](https://tailwindcss.com), so that I can get a feel for how styling with utility classes works and how customizable it is.
 I've been hearing a lot about design tokens in the past year, so it would interesting to see if Tailwind CSS would naturally pair with that concept.
   - One thing to consider: making resuable components with Tailwind means having to pass a list of classNames into a component to get it rendered with a specific look, this would make the code look very chaotic inside of the reusable component itself

+- Pagination
+  - first try: arrows on either side of the screen to go forward/back.
+Not great on mobile or tablet screens, maybe on those screens have a bottom nav with forward/back buttons

 # References
 - [Art Institute of Chicago's API](https://api.artic.edu/docs)